-- (A) Quantity A is greater.

-- B Quantity B is greater.

-- C The two quantities are equal.

-- D The relationship cannot be determined from the information given.

-3. In a certain accounting firm, each employee is either a manager, a technician, or an assistant.
+- (B) Quantity B is greater. - C The two quantities are equal. - 1 The relationship cannot be determined from the information given. - 3.
+In a certain accounting firm, each employee is either a manager, a technician, or an assistant.
 Twenty-five percent of all employees are managers.
 Of the remaining employees, one-third are assistants.

-Quantity A Quantity B

-The number Half of the
+The number of managers

-of managers number of
+Half of the number of technicians

-technicians